Davis Daniel (baseball)

-Robert Davis Daniel (born June 11, 1997) is an American professional baseball pitcher in the Los Angeles Angels organization.
-He is currently a phantom ballplayer, having spent two days on the Angels’ active roster without making an appearance.
+Robert Davis Daniel (born June 11, 1997) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels and Atlanta Braves.

 Amateur career

 Daniel attended Saint James School in Montgomery, Alabama.
 He committed to play college baseball at North Carolina State University as a sophomore, but later switched his commitment to Auburn University.
 In 2016, as a senior, he went 11–1 with a 0.70 ERA and 137 strikeouts over seventy innings.
 He was selected by the Chicago Cubs in the 34th round of the 2016 Major League Baseball draft, but did not sign and enrolled at Auburn.

 In 2017, Daniel's freshman year at Auburn, he appeared in 17 games (making 16 starts) in which he went 4–3 with a 5.89 ERA over 70 1/3 innings.
 The next season, he pitched 66 2/3 innings, striking out seventy batters and pitching to a 4.86 ERA.
 Following the season's end, he was selected by the Milwaukee Brewers in the 11th round of the 2018 Major League Baseball draft but did not sign.
-That summer, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
+In 2017, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League, and returned to the league in 2018 with the Chatham Anglers.
 As a junior in 2019, Daniel was Auburn's Opening Night starter and pitched two innings before being removed with an arm injury that eventually required Tommy John surgery and forced him to miss the remainder of the season.